 camps in many states.
 Dr. Vives resides in Los Alamos, New Mexico with

-his wife, Paula and son,
+his wife, Paula, son,

-and serves on the Boards of Directors for both the Los Alamos
+He serves on the Boards of Directors for both the Los Alamos

 Symphony and the Santa Fe Community Orchestra where he is principal